daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 **Long Time Windows:** Conversely, using longer time windows enhances frequency resolution but diminishes temporal resolution.
 Longer windows are better suited for capturing the frequency components of slowly varying signals but might miss the nuances of rapidly changing parts of the signal (ie, exactly when the signal switches from low frequency to high frequency)

 #### Effects
 The Uncertainty Principle manifests itself in two places.
-First, if you zoom in on the final identified clusters plot at a transition between low and high frequency, you will notice a small portion of the signal misidentified as noise.
+First, if you zoom in on the [final identified clusters plot](#figure-5-final-clustered-data) at a transition between low and high frequency, you will notice a small portion of the signal misidentified as noise.
 This is because there is not enough temporal accuracy to determine when exactly the signal switches between frequencies.
-Second, if you look at the legend of the final plot, the frequencies of the different clusters are identified as 1.17 Hz and 30.51 Hz.
+Second, if you look at the legend that plot, the frequencies of the different clusters are identified as 1.17 Hz and 30.51 Hz.
 The actual frequencies are 0.05 Hz and 30 Hz.
 This is an artifact of the spectral uncertainty that we incurred when we gained temporal certainty.

 In summary, the Uncertainty Principle introduces a fundamental constraint on the joint precision of time and frequency measurements in signal analysis.
 This principle influences the design choices made when configuring the parameters of the STFT, such as the choice of window size and overlap.
 Striking a balance between time and frequency resolutions is crucial to effectively extract meaningful information from signals while acknowledging the inherent limitations imposed by the Uncertainty Principle.